 Carex geminata, commonly known as Rautahi, is a fine-leaved New Zealand native sedge that forms dense, tufted clumps up to 50 cm tall.
 Its slender...

-Carex virgata, commonly known as Swamp Sedge, is a robust, upright New Zealand native sedge widely found in wetlands, stream margins, and damp...
+Carex virgata, commonly known as Swamp Sedge, is a hardy New Zealand native sedge that thrives in wetlands, damp soils, and along waterways.
+It forms...

 Coprosma Black Cloud is a compact, evergreen New Zealand native shrub renowned for its dense, dark brown to black foliage.
 Growing up to 70 cm tall...